project-koku/korekuta-operator/README.md

 oc project openshift-metering
 ```

 Although we are not going to run as a pod inside the cluster, OpenShift needs to know about the new custom resource definitions that the operator will be watching.
-Make sure that you are logged into a cluster and run the following command to deploy the CRD:
+Make sure that you are logged into a cluster and run the following command to deploy the CRDs:

 ```
 oc create -f deploy/crds/cost_mgmt_crd.yaml